RICS BUSINESS VALUATION — U.S./Caribbean/The Americas

 EDS holds the only Royal Institution of Chartered Surveyors—RICS Business Valuation Expert Witness Accreditation Service (EWAS) and Valuation Dispute Resolution Service (DRS) Certifications in the United States and all of the Americas—one of only a handful of such Valuation Expert Witness and Valuation Dispute Resolution Certifications in the world.

 EDS holds the only RICS Expert Witness Accreditation Service and Valuation Dispute Resolution Service Certifications

 in the United States and all of the Americas—one of only a handful of such Certifications in the world.

 An Elite-Rated member of the peer-voted Super Appraisers® Global Network of internationally-recognized appraisal luminaries.

-EDS Business Valuation experts are American Society of Appraisers (ASA) and/or The Royal Institution of Chartered Surveyors (RICS) business valuation instructors and reviewers—all being well-published luminaries in the global valuation community.
-We specialize in providing Business Valuation expert witness testimony services and we have prevailed in billions-of-dollars at issue in some of the world’s most important—high-profile—and valuable Business Valuation-related litigation and Alternative Dispute Resolution (ADR).
+EDS RICS Business Valuation experts are American Society of Appraisers (ASA) and Royal Institution of Chartered Surveyors (RICS) business valuation instructors and reviewers—all being well-published luminaries in the global valuation community.
+We specialize in providing RICS Business Valuation expert witness testimony services and we have prevailed in billions-of-dollars at issue in some of the world’s most important—high-profile—and valuable RICS Business Valuation-related litigation and Alternative Dispute Resolution (ADR).

-Our Business Valuation experts understand, develop and report critical multi-disciplinary component value drivers and provide the insight, research, and professional opinions-of-value that are independent and objective and render credible findings that will withstand scrutiny and challenges from regulatory, judicial, and taxing authorities.
+Our RICS Business Valuation experts understand, develop, and report critical multi-disciplinary component value drivers and provide the insight, research, and professional opinions-of-value that are independent, objective and render credible findings that will withstand scrutiny and challenges from regulatory, judicial, and taxing authorities.